felgueres/clustered-ab-test/README.md

 In this project, the baseline estimation is calculated as a function of the control (clustered) mean, but note that other models such as a regression-based model may increase the accuracy of the estimation (using temperature along with the base load may be a good predictor).
 Such variations were not explored since this dataset is very limited in demographic information due to privacy concerns.

+The following figure summarizes the mean daily user profile along with the relative price change between both groups.

 ![alt tag] (https://github.com/felgueres/kWintessence/blob/master/figures_and_presentation/03_experiment.png)

 4) _Quantify response_